upishanker/grade_database/README.md

 ## Features

 * User authentication (login/registration)
-* Add and remove courses
+* Add, edit, remove courses
-* Add and remove assignments for each course
+* Add, edit, remove assignments for each course
 * Input grades for assignments
 * Calculate and display weighted grades for each course
 * Persistent data storage using SQLite